PADMA EARTH

 Kuya Lord

 Kuya Lord is a restaurant by Chef Lord Maynard Llera featuring regional Filipino dishes.
-Kuya Lord has been recognized as one of 2023’s best new restaurants in LA by Bon Appetit, LA Times, Eater, and Time Out.
+Kuya Lord has been recognized as one of 2023’s best new restaurants in LA by Bon Appetit, LA Times, Eater, etc.

 Farmfluence